Bose QuietComfort Ultra Earbuds Review

 Unlike its predecessor, the Bose QuietComfort II, these earbuds support Bose's CustomTune technology, which automatically adjusts the ANC based on the shape of your ear.
 It seems to work well.
 They easily block ambient chatter and reduce the hum of AC units splendidly.

 Like all good noise-canceling earbuds, the Bose earbuds are quite effective at blocking out low-pitched and consistent sounds, like the hum of an airplane or the rumble and rattle of a bus engine.
+You can see how well they perform those functions in the table above.
 What sets them apart, is how well they cancel out higher frequencies.

 In our ANC testing, we could barely detect the clattering of cups in the cafe recording above.
 The Bose earbuds also do an excellent job of softening lower-pitched background conversations, creating a barrier between you and the most annoying sounds in a coffee shop.